Improper Service of Process

 Consequences of Improper Service

-Dismissal of case
+Dismissal of the Case

-Delays in legal proceedings
+Delays in Legal Proceedings

 Potential Financial Penalties

-The court may impose monetary sanctions on the serving party for improper serving process, especially if it was intentional or reckless.
+The court may impose monetary sanctions on the serving party for an improper serving process, especially if it was intentional or reckless.
 The court may also compel the plaintiff or their attorney to reimburse the defendant’s legal expenses incurred in addressing the service issue.
-This penalty serves as a deterrent and also as compensation to the defendant for violation of their due process rights.
+This penalty serves as a deterrent and as compensation to the defendant for the violation of their due process rights.

 How to Challenge Improper Service